tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Explain to students that after dimensionality reduction, we get as a result a smaller set of dimensions, these dimensions are the **principal components**.
 There isn’t a particular meaning assigned to each principal component; the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

 * The resulting principal components, are transformed into a DataFrame to be used next to fit the k-means algorithm.
-You can see that principal component values have no direct relation with the values in the original dataset.
+You can see that principal component values have no direct relationship with the values in the original dataset.
 They can be seen as a reduced representation of the original data.

   ![PCA Data](Images/pca-df.png)

 Explain to students that dimensionality reductions imply a loss of accuracy; however, the trick is to sacrifice a little accuracy for simplicity.
-Smaller datasets are easier to explore and visualize.
+Smaller datasets are more comfortable to explore and visualize.
 They ease data analysis and speed up machine-learning algorithms without extraneous variables to process.

 * To know how much information can be attributed to each principal component, the explained variance ratio is used.